 Please write in our weekend books!
 The information you put in there is so valuable.
 The Weekend Book’s are for each room – this really enhances our partnership with families and allows us to plan activities based on children’s interest.

 It’s not just for the weekend activities.
 Let us know what you have been up to!
 From this information, we have a discussion with your child and plan activities based on this interest.

 Also, you will have educators asking your child’s interest throughout the year.
 It’s always important to let us know current interests and what your goals are for your child.

 The goals help us to work in partnership for your child – we use the interests to assist us in planning to achieve the goal.

-HARMONY DAY – We will celebrate on Friday 20th March.
-To show their support for cultural diversity and an inclusive Australia, we ask that children/educators wear orange clothing and/or accessory (eg orange ribbon, socks, hair clips etc) as orange is the colour chosen to represent Harmony Week.
+HARMONY DAY – Monday 22nd March.
+To show their support for cultural diversity and an inclusive Australia, we ask that children/educators wear orange clothing and/or accessory (e.g., orange ribbon, socks, hair clips etc.) as orange is the colour chosen to represent Harmony Week.
 Fun Harmony day activities throughout the day.
-We would love each class to have a visit from a parent, or community member, and either read a picture book (supplied by us if needed), teach colours/numbers in their home language, cooking etc
+We would love each class to have a visit from a parent, or community member, and either read a picture book (supplied by us if needed), teach colours/numbers in their home language, cooking etc.

 EASTER HAT PARADE-

 Thursday 1st April – Easter Hat Parade 2.15pm-3pm for all children

 Please make your child’s hat at home to bring along.
 The parade will commence promptly at 2.15pm, followed by afternoon tea and conclude at 3.00pm.
 This is for all children – if your child doesn’t attend on a Thursday and you would like to come along, we would love for you to join us!
 Come and meet the teachers 😊

 Please be aware of car parking during this school pick up time.